Dubuque housing rehab initiative lands $175,000 grant to help expand program

-Dubuque’s Four Mounds plans to expand to adults a program that traditionally has trained high school students to rehabilitate homes.
+Dubuque’s Four Mounds plans to offer adults a program that traditionally has trained high school students to rehabilitate homes.

 Four Mounds has operated its HEART Program — Housing Education and Rehabilitation Training — for 16 years.
 In that time, hundreds of students have gained their first steps in the construction trade, infusing $1.2 million worth of labor and rehabilitation into downtown Dubuque’s housing stock.

-The program today received a $175,000 Google.org Impact Iowa challenge grant to expand that work to train adult participants as well.
-The aim is to bring adults who are either unemployed, under-educated, have been incarcerated or who are for other reasons disconnected back into the fold.
+The program on Friday received a $175,000 Google.org Impact Iowa challenge grant to expand that work to train adult participants as well.
+The aim is to bring adults who are either unemployed, under- educated, have been incarcerated or who are for other reasons disconnected back into the fold.

 “We know there is a need for a skilled workforce and we know there is a need to connect with those disconnected,” said Ellen Goodmann Miller, a local community and resource development specialist and spokeswoman for the expansion.
 “There has long been a vision to expand the program to serve not just high school students.
 This funding is allowing that dream to be fulfilled.”